WKahnZA/AIPrompts/README.md

 ## Contact

 If you have any questions or comments about this repository, please feel free to contact us.
 We look forward to hearing from you!

+## Disclaimer

+The AI prompts provided in this Git repository are for educational and creative purposes only.
+While efforts have been made to ensure their quality, accuracy, and usefulness, they are not guaranteed to be suitable for specific purposes.
+Exercise caution, verify information independently, and use the prompts responsibly.
+The responsibility for their use and consequences lies with the user.
+By accessing and using these prompts, you agree to these terms.